 Rock and pop piano styles

-The piano has also been a major influence in the development of rock and pop music.
+The influence of the piano in rock and pop music cannot be overstated, with many famous black piano players among the icons who started their careers on the keys.
 Many iconic rock and pop musicians started their musical careers learning how to play the piano and many call upon its strengths as their primary composing instrument.
 From the driving riffs of Elton John to the emotional depths of Freddie Mercury to the simple elegance of the Beatles, the piano has a major role in the worlds of rock and pop music.

 Famous rock piano styles